-Pines stay green all year long, because of their needles that are working overtime to make food aka photosynthesis.
+Pines stay green all year long, because of their green needles that are working overtime to make food aka photosynthesis.

 But while most trees stop photosynthesis in the colder months, pine trees continue to photosynthesize.
 But trees also need nutrients from the soil to help them grow, which aren’t available in colder months.